+Owners prepare pedigrees by taking the show and performance designations recorded on the goat’s registration paperwork and transferring it to a graphical pedigree format.
 Our Nigerian Dwarf goats are registered with both ADGA and AGS, so I’ll use our method of graphically displaying their pedigrees as an example.
-This is one way I see it done, but there are many different approaches and each owner may display the information slightly differently.
+However, there are many different approaches and each owner may display the information slightly differently.

 In a graphical presentation of a pedigree, the sires are listed on the top and the dams on the bottom for each pairing.
-The goat’s name is composed of the farm that bred the goat, may include the initials of the goat’s sire, and finally the goat’s name.
-So, for Bramblestone Sun Tea (pictured above), the breeding farm was Bramblestone and her name is Sun Tea.
-Some breeders also include the initials of the goat’s sire in the name which might have made Sun Tea’s name Bramblestone QQ Sun Tea (since her sire is QuentinQuinn).
+The goat’s name is composed of the breeding farm and the goat’s name.
+So, for Bramblestone Pal Chai Tea (pictured above ), the breeding farm was Bramblestone and her name is Chai Tea.
+Some breeders also include the initials or part of the goat’s sires name which made Chai Tea’s name become Bramblestone Pal Chai Tea (since her sire is Palindrome).

-In Sun Tea’s graphical pedigree below (this is the pedigree format that I supply to potential buyers and display on our website), I use blue lettering for the AGS performance designations and place them following each goats name and red lettering for the ADGA performance designations as well as championship status and place them before each goats name.
+In Chai Tea’s graphical pedigree below (this is the pedigree format that I supply to potential buyers and display on our website), I use red lettering for the ADGA performance designations as well as championship status and place them before each goats name.
+I use blue lettering for the AGS performance designations and place them after each goats name.

 To see a larger version of her pedigree, click HERE.

-However, for example purposes, I’ll explain an ancestor’s designations (Sun Tea’s maternal grand-dam Old Mountain Farm Nutmeg) using the same colors used earlier in this section to highlight the source of each designation:
+However, for example purposes, I’ll explain an ancestor’s designations (Chai Tea’s maternal grand-dam Old Mountain Farm Nutmeg) using the same colors used earlier in this section to highlight the source of each designation:

 2*M SGCH/ARMCH Old Mountain Farm Nutmeg 2*D ‘E’